-The Pax Ellevate Global Women’s Index Fund seeks investment returns that closely correspond to or exceed the performance of the Pax Global Women’s Leadership Index*, an index of companies around the world that are leaders in advancing women through gender diversity on their boards of directors and in management, and through other policies and programs.
+The Pax Ellevate Global Women’s Leadership Fund seeks investment returns that closely correspond to or exceed the performance of the Pax Global Women’s Leadership Index*, an index of companies around the world that are leaders in advancing women through gender diversity on their boards of directors and in management, and through other policies and programs.
 Ninety-nine percent of the companies in the Fund have two or more women on their board of directors.
-Further, 33% of board seats and 27% of executive management positions are held by women, compared to global averages of 16% and 16%, respectively.‡
+Further, 35% of board seats and 29% of executive management positions are held by women, compared to 24% and 17%, respectively for companies in the MSCI World Index.‡

 Following are some of the companies in the Index, and the Fund, and examples of ways in which they are embracing gender diversity and women’s leadership.